karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 The Listener defines how the load balancer gets its traffic from outside.
 That's where you define the port and the protocol to reach the load balancer, and what is the default behavior for the traffic hitting that listener.

-Amazon ALB Listeners only offer HTTP or HTTPS protocol, but the good news is that WebSocket initially contacts the server with HTTP if you use ws:// or HTTPS if you use wss:// your server will then reply with ``101 Switching Protocols``, telling the client to upgrade to a WebSocket connection.
+Amazon ALB Listeners only offer HTTP or HTTPS protocol, but the good news is that WebSocket initially contacts the server with HTTP if you use ws:// or HTTPS if you use wss://.

+Your server will then reply with ``101 Switching Protocols``, telling the client to upgrade to a WebSocket connection and from this point forward the communication will be via WebSocket.

-SignalR uses the WebSocket transport where available and falls back to older transports where necessary, but you don't need to do anything on an ALB to start using them.
+SignalR uses the WebSocket transport where available and falls back to older transports where necessary.

+You **don't need to do any extra configuration on the ALB to start using WebSockets**, but it's good to know how it works.

 ### **Sticky sessions**

 SignalR requires that all HTTP requests for a specific connection be handled by the same instance.
-When a SignalR app is running behind a load balancer with multiple instances of the same service, "sticky sessions" must be used.
+When a SignalR app is running behind a load balancer with multiple instances of the same service, **sticky sessions must be used**.

 The only circumstances in which sticky sessions are not required are: